-The Trump tax cut had two primary purposes: 1) political: to make Trump seem like he is “pro-business”, and 2) … Continue reading Clipped Wings: Trump Tax Cuts Slow New Income to Main Street
+The Trump tax cut had two primary purposes: 1) political: to make Trump seem like he is “pro-business”, and 2) economic: to give free help to already overvalued stock portfolios, to delay the collapse of the current bubble.
+The single most salient fact about the Trump tax cut was largely ignored by those who passed … Continue reading Clipped Wings: Trump Tax Cuts Slow New Income to Main Street

 The 2016 US Presidential election is once again being framed as a brutal contest of wills between two disparate ideological camps: the activist government liberal and the skeptical libertarian conservative.
 Neither party is actually offering anything like that kind of decisive metaphysical clarity.
 On both sides, there are deep divisions over how to put ideas into practice and which ideas express the “pure” sense of principled public service.